The translation of this document is outdated.

 organisation of the local government, the procedures for the

-taking of decisions, the rights and duties of residents in the
+taking of decisions, the rights and obligations of residents in

 issues of the activities of the local government.